 スーパー “suupaa” is the Japanese-English name for grocery store.

 In Okinawa, there are a few different grocery store chains, as well as a wealth of farmers markets.
-These are a few of the grocery stores you can find:
+This is a list of the grocery stores you can find here in Okinawa.

 *Many use romaji in their name instead of kana!
 Later I will try to add in their logos for quick recognition.
 If you copy and paste the Japanese name of the store into GoogleMaps it will show you the closest location to you.